-The arrest of Dominique Strauss-Kahn, the head of the International Monetary Fund, for alleged criminal sexual behavior against a hotel maid in New York City has shocked France where he was widely expected to be the presidential candidate of the Socialist Party a year from now.
+The arrest of Dominique Strauss-Kahn, head of the International Monetary Fund, in a New York sexual assault case has shocked France, where he was widely expected to be the presidential candidate of the Socialist Party next year.

 France woke up Sunday morning to the sordid details.
-According to police, Strauss-Kahn attacked a hotel maid who had come to clean his room, thinking he was gone, and she had to fight to get him off of her before escaping.
-New York police say Strauss-Kahn fled the hotel, leaving behind personal articles, including his cell phone.
+Police in New York say Strauss-Kahn attacked a hotel maid who had come to clean his room, and she had to fight him off before escaping.
+Strauss-Kahn fled the hotel, they said, leaving behind personal articles, including his cell phone.
 He was seated in a first-class seat on a Paris-bound Air France flight when police arrested him.

-Dominique Strauss-Kahn, or DSK as he is known here, seemed to have it all.
+Dominique Strauss-Kahn, or DSK as he is known in France, seemed to have it all.
 Though he had not yet announced his candidacy for president, he was already a frontrunner in opinion polls.
-France has been buzzing for months about when he would officially throw his hat into the ring.
+Paris has been buzzing for months about when he would officially throw his hat into the ring.

 But Strauss-Kahn has had personal difficulties.
-He's accused of being a womanizer.
 In 2008, he had an affair with a subordinate at the IMF, which he later acknowledged was an error of judgment.
-But even in a land where politicians are allowed their private life, the latest accusations may prove too much.
+But even in a land where politicians are allowed their private lives, the latest accusations may prove too much.